Scezaquer/dubious-programming-language/README.md

 beginning of the list, while list[list[int]] would be a pointer to a list which itself contains pointers to int lists.
 Useful to keep distinct.

-I explicitely don't allow C nonsense like arr[3] being equivalent to 3[arr].
-Array indexation must be of the form `identifier[exp1, exp2, ...]`
+Array indexation must be of the form `expr[exp1, exp2, ...]`.
+If `expr` is anything other than a variable (like the return value of a function, or a struct member), it may only be indexed through flat indexing.
+To use multidimensional indexing, create a variable, give it the array, and index that instead.
+This is because all arrays are internally flat, so the compiler needs the programmer to explicitely say what he wants the dimensions to be in a let statement.

 TODO: test array implementation thoroughly.
 - Test 0 autofill